openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 ### Install fork manager as an extension
 1. create somwhere on a filesystem directory `build` and change terminal directory to it
 2. `cmake <path to root of the project psql_tools>`
-3. `make extension.hive_fork`
+3. `make extension.hive_fork_manager`
 4. `make install`

 The extension will be installed in the directory `<postgres_shareddir>/extension`.
 You can check the directory with `pg_config --sharedir`.

-To start using the extension in a database, execute psql command: `CREATE EXTENSION hive_fork`
+To start using the extension in a database, execute psql command: `CREATE EXTENSION hive_fork_manager`

 ### Alternatively, you can manually execute the SQL scripts to directly install the fork manager
-The required ordering of the sql scripts is included in the cmake file [src/hive_fork/CMakeLists.txt](./CMakeLists.txt).
+The required ordering of the sql scripts is included in the cmake file [src/hive_fork_manager/CMakeLists.txt](./CMakeLists.txt).
 Execute each script one-by-one with `psql` as in this example: `psql -d my_db_name -a -f  context_rewind/data_schema.sql`

 ### Authorization